-Hi there stampers – I’m here to show you a card technique from back in the 90s when I was a Stampin’ Up! demonstrator the first time around, when my kids were little.
+Hi there stampers – I’m here to show you the hair gel technique from back in the 90s when I was a Stampin’ Up! demonstrator the first time around, when my kids were little.
 This is a card made with hair gel – you know the “dippity doo” kind of gel.
 (I got mine at the big box store and spent a whopping 97 cents.)
 You will also need a 4″ x 6″ cellophane bag.

 I trimmed down the 4″ x 6″ cellophane bag to be 4″ x 5.25″ so that it will fit in the frame.
 I then filled it with a few table spoons of blue hair gel and then made sure to seal the end of the bag REALLY WELL!
 I have double sided tape between the two layers at the end and then used packing tape to go over the edge again.
 I then used sticky strip to adhere the bag to the frame and adhered that to my card with Stampin’ dimensionals.